SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     (swift) val welcomeMessage: String = "Hello"
     // welcomeMessage : String = "Hello"

-The colon in the declaration means *“…that is a…”*, so this can be read as:
+The colon in the declaration means *“…that is a…,”* so this can be read as:

-“Declare a constant called ``welcomeMessage`` that is a ``String``, and give it a value of ``"Hello"``.”
+“Declare a constant called ``welcomeMessage`` that is of type ``String``, and give it a value of ``"Hello"``.”

-You can use pretty much any character you like for constant and variable names, including Unicode characters:
+You can use almost any character you like for constant and variable names, including Unicode characters:

 .. testcode:: namedValues